 Internships

-Our media internships website provides information on where to find media internships.
+The media internships website maintained by Prof. Rachele Kanigel provides broad information on where to find media internships.
+Lists of organizations with prior approved internships are listed below on this page.

 The Department of Journalism at SF State welcomes pitches from journalism majors and minors for a special KQED internship to further the goals of longtime journalist and instructor Raul Ramirez.
 The internship seeks to promote work that reflects the experience and points of view of diverse individuals.